proroklab/VectorizedMultiAgentSimulator/README.md

         device="cuda",
         continuous_actions=True,
         rllib_wrapped=False,
-        **kwargs # Additional arguments you want to pass to the scenarion initialization )
+        **kwargs # Additional arguments you want to pass to the scenario initialization )
 ```
 A further example that you can run is available in the `make_env` main function.